What is a pituitary gland?

 • being thirsty

-• large amounts of weak urine (pee).
+• passing large amounts of pale, watery urine (pee).

 Causes of a pituitary tumour